Career in transition

 In 2002, I did a teacher training course (Cambridge CELTA) in Barcelona, and so began my career in the field of English Language Teaching.
 While working in various language teaching academies and summer schools for 11 years, I was a teacher of English, worked in management as an Assistant Director of Studies, Director of Studies and Centre Director.
 This part of my career took me to Portugal, Poland, Kazakhstan and Spain.

 I have long been interested in educational technology, professional networks and how use of the web relates to the field of education in general.
 I have an MA in Educational Technology and TESOL from the University of Manchester.
 My MA dissertation focused on teachers working in ELT using Twitter for professional development.

-As a freelancer, I’m always looking at how to get good at running a business.
-Time-management, productivity apps and methods, personal branding and how to best organise my own professional development.
+As a freelancer, I’m also always looking at how to get good at running a business.
+So time-management, productivity apps and methods and personal branding and marketing are all areas of interest.